In this video we break down all the Financial Aid Opportunities for International Students in the US.

 So how can international students pay all these expenses?
 It’s not easy, but you can realise the dream of studying in the US with hard work and some financial aid.

 The U.S. federal government gives international students limited financial support.
-But while most foreign citizens are not eligible for government student support, the U.S. Department of Education states that:
+But while most foreign citizens are not eligible for federal aid or government student support or federal loans, the U.S. Department of Education states that:

 “Many non-U.S. Citizens qualify for federal student assistance.
 Don’t assume you can’t get help because you’re not a citizen.”